d-bl/MAE-gf/docs/nets.md

 ![net2][p-net2]
 ![net6][p-net6]
 Please note: the diagrams are equivalent in GroundForge terms.
 It is possible to define a strechted honeycomb for the prototype diagram.
 The pair diagram however will initially show kite shapes, when activating the animation these kites will reshape into squares with a 45 degree angle.
-Only when defining plaits as stitches you will see the honeycomb again in the thread diagramm.
+Only when defining plaits as stitches you will see the honeycomb again in the thread diagram.

 [![p-net2a]][t-net2a]
 [![p-net2c]][t-net2c]